- All of the phone conversations you can have with Nancy's friends are very funny.

-At one point in Alibi in Ashes Alexei gets mad at Bess for breaking a vase in his antique store as soon as she walks in.
+- In Alibi in Ashes, Alexei gets mad at you as Bess for breaking a vase in his antique store as soon as you walk in.
 He simply tries to shoo you off if you attempt to talk to him again.
 This exchange occurs :

 "Okay, well, what is supposed to happen is that Brady disappears to, uh...do whatever Brady does, write a letter to Jane Penvellyn, maybe...You know, I actually had to look up Jane's name in order to make that joke, that's a reference to Nancy Drew: Blackmoor Manor and, uh- I don't believe this!
 I checked on Wikipedia, and somebody's written a whole history of the Penvellyn family.
 Somebody has way too much time.
 They've got like a three-page article with the generations of the Penvellyn family going back- going to twenty-four generations.
 Somebody's got way too much free time.
 And this is from a guy who's made, like a hundred Nancy Drew videos, okay?
 Way too much free time!
 I'm sorry, guys."

 - And about a minute after that, in response to a certain discovery:

 - "AAAAHHHHHHHHHHH!!!!
 LEAVE THE MANSION NOW?
 OHHHH, I'M AFRAID!!!!!!"

 - His reactions to Connie not impressed with him being the student of the month in September.

 B-but I was the student of the month in September!
 Connie thinks I'm a self-centered jerk! (starts sobbing) Oh, this is not awesome anymore...